worldamazing/plan/docs/overview.md

 ## Updates
 > Significant updates are listed below, minor tweaks can be found in the git history.
 All dates in YYYY-MM-DD format.
+- **2025-07-14**: Merged the "Step 1: Global Discussion" and "Step 3: Implementation" documents into the main overview
 - **2025-07-11**: Added section detailing transition plans for housing, education, healthcare, and more, including upcoming updates
 - **2025-07-03**: Merged sections from benefits document into benefits section
 - **2025-06-26**: Reorganized table of contents and imported sections from the abridged overview